dkg/openpgp-charter/openpgp-charter.md

 identified by the community since the working group was originally closed.

-Some of the revisions might include, but are not limited to:
+These revisions will include, but are not limited to:

-* inclusion of the CFRG elliptic curves
+* Potential inclusion of elliptic curves recommended by the CFRG (see note below)

-* proper AEAD symmetric crypto
+* A symmetric encryption mechanism that offers modern message integrity protection (e.g. AEAD)

-* updated mandatory-to-implement algorithms
+* Revision of mandatory-to-implement algorithm selection and deprecation of weak algorithms

-* updated fingerprints
+* An updated public-key fingerprint mechanism

 The Working Group will perform the following work
 -------------------------------------------------